djm3622/fedrl/README.md

 1. Abalation study to figure out why our method works better in 1.1, when doesn't it work?

 ## Case Study 1.1
-This case study looks at a federated DRL bandit problem. *Our method converges faster*
+This case study looks at a federated DRL bandit problem. *Our method converges faster.*

 ### Requirements
 Necessary python packages can be installed using **pip**: